CUNY-CL/winter-camp/README.md

         { 'iphone' : 'iPhone', 'mcdonald's' : 'McDonald's' ... }

-4. Because there are so many mixed-case tokens in data sets that are just typos, like 'ELizabeth', you should write an if-statement that skips over CharCase pattern counts that are < 2.
+4. Because there are so many mixed-case tokens in data sets that are just typos, like 'ELizabeth', you should write an if-statement that skips over CharCase pattern counts that are less than 2.

 #### Preparing the data for training the case tagger